innofactororg/bicep-action/README.md

 To allow pull requests to merge automatically once all required reviews and status checks have passed, enable **"Allow auto-merge"** in the repository settings under **"General"**.

+To clean up the head branch after merge, enable **"Automatically delete head branches"** on the same page.

-For auto merge to work as intended, [branch protection](#branch-protection) must be configured.
+For auto merge to work as intended, enable [branch protection](#branch-protection).

 ### Branch protection